China–Vietnam relations: 1990–present

-With the 1991 dissolution of the Soviet Union and Vietnam's 1990 exit from Cambodia, China-Vietnamese ties began to improve.
-Both nations planned the normalization of their relations in a secret summit in Chengdu in September 1990, and officially normalized ties in November 1991.
+With the 1991 dissolution of the Soviet Union and Vietnam's 1990 exit from Cambodia, China–Vietnam ties began to improve.
+Both nations planned the normalization of their relations in a secret summit in Chengdu in September 1990, and officially normalized ties on 5 November 1991.
 Since 1991, the leaders and high-ranking officials of both nations have exchanged visits.
 China and Vietnam both recognized and supported the post-1991 government of Cambodia, and supported each other's bid to join the World Trade Organization (WTO).

+In their contemporary diplomatic framework, China and Vietnam regularly reference the Sixteen Word Guideline and the Four Good Guiding Spirits.
+The Sixteen Word Guideline includes principles such as "Friendly neighbourliness, comprehensive cooperation, long-term stability, and future-oriented thinking".
+The Four Good Guiding Spirits are "Good neighbours, good friends, good comrades, and good partners".

+As part of efforts to develop border trade between the two countries, People's Liberation Army (PLA) soldiers began large scale mine-clearing operations along the border in 1993.

-In 1999, the General Secretary of the Communist Party of Vietnam, Le Kha Phieu, visited Beijing, where he met General Secretary of the Chinese Communist Party Jiang Zemin and announced a joint 16 Word Guideline for improved bilateral relations; a Joint Statement for Comprehensive Cooperation was issued in 2000.
+In 1999, the General Secretary of the Communist Party of Vietnam, Lê Khả Phiêu, visited Beijing, where he met General Secretary of the Chinese Communist Party Jiang Zemin and announced a joint 16 Word Guideline for improved bilateral relations; a Joint Statement for Comprehensive Cooperation was issued in 2000.
 In 2000, Vietnam and China successfully resolved longstanding disputes over their land border and maritime rights in the Gulf of Tonkin, including the cession of land surrounding the Friendship Pass to China.
+Phiêu delayed the signing of Vietnam's first bilateral trade treaty with the United States because he was concerned about the potential Chinese response.

+2000s

 A joint agreement between China and ASEAN in 2002 marked out a process of peaceful resolution and guarantees against armed conflict.
 In 2002, Jiang Zemin made an official visit to Vietnam in which numerous agreements were signed to expand trade and co-operation and to resolve outstanding disputes.
-In 2020, for the celebration of Vietnam's 75th National Day, General Secretary of the Chinese Communist Party Xi Jinping and his Vietnamese equal Nguyễn Phú Trọng reaffirmed their bilateral ties while looking back saying: "In the past 70 years, although there have been some ups and downs in bilateral relations, friendship and cooperation had always been the main flow."

-Commercial ties

-China is Vietnam's top trading partner, taking into account about 22.6% of the total exports values of Vietnam and 30% of imports of Vietnam.
+China and Vietnam signed a comprehensive strategic partnership in 2008.
+In 2009, they signed a protocol on science and technology cooperation.
+In November 2009, the two countries signed a land boundary demarcation agreement on their land borders.

+2010s

+In October 2011, CPV general secretary Nguyễn Phú Trọng made an official visit to China at the invitation of CCP general secretary Hu Jintao with the aim of improving relations in the wake of the border disputes.

+On 1 December 2015, Vietnam and China signed an agreement to resolve border marker problems and to enhance cooperation in protecting and managing border markers.